jayantaadhikary/TheStoicMonk_Old/README.md

 ## TheStoicMonk

+This App displays Random Stoic Quotes from Seneca, Marcus Aurelius, and Epictetus.
+This app also contains a Meditation Counter to bring out your inner peace.

+Built using React Native.

 > Thanks to [benhoneywill](https://github.com/benhoneywill) for his API through https://stoic-quotes.com

-This App displays Random Quotes.
-Built using React Native.